Gratitude for NHS Surgeons and Healthcare Teams: A Story of Resilience

 Lauren Tedaldi, PhD

-Lauren Tedaldi writes about her life as a young(ish) mother, with cancer, a job, and increasingly unruly hair.
+Lauren Tedaldi, the author of "Gratitude for NHS surgeons and healthcare teams," writes about her life as a young(ish) mother, with cancer, a job, and increasingly unruly hair.